 - Under-emphasized safety and crime prevention information for students

-Institutions of higher learning have an obligation to protect their students, staff, campus and legacy.
-Preventative measures to help mitigate potential threats should be proactively approached.
-Throughout the month of October, Security 101 will be publishing a 4-part whitepaper series.
-All topics wil focus on how to secure a college campus.
+Throughout the month of October, Security 101 will be publishing a 3-part white paper series.
+All topicswill focus on how to secure a college campus.